-This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of July 28, 2021 and should be read in conjunction with the unaudited condensed interim financial statements for the period ended May 31, 2021 of Power Metals Corp. ("Power Metals" or the "Company") with the related notes thereto.
+This management's discussion and analysis of financial position and results of operations ("MD&A") is prepared as of March 30, 2022 and should be read in conjunction with the financial statements for the year ended November 30, 2021 of Power Metals Corp. ("Power Metals" or the "Company") with the related notes thereto.
 All dollar amounts included therein and in the following MD&A are expressed in Canadian dollars except where noted.
-Readers may also want to refer to the November 30, 2020 audited financial statements and the accompanying notes.
+Readers may also want to refer to the November 30, 2021 audited financial statements and the accompanying notes.